 “If you don’t know where you are going, you’ll end up someplace else” –Yogi Berra

-Today, we are surrounded by companies that either has no vision and if they do, it’s about making money.
+Today, we are surrounded by companies that either have no vision and if they do, it’s about making money.
 Thus, an average entrepreneur is so fogged up by all this that he has no perspective of what’s important anymore.
 He too wants to gobble up more money, customers, or more property.
-Opting this pursuit might bring about a good brand, but for a great one, you have to walk the extra mile.
+But some genuine and great companies/websites are also present out there who do not only work for money but ethics, for example, Ethical Sellers.
+Opting for this pursuit might bring about a good brand, but for a great one, you have to walk the extra mile.

 Putting pressure on potential buyers will hurt your business